-Our systems which support safeguarding, including this child protection and safeguarding policy, the staff behaviour policy/code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, and the safeguarding response to children who go missing from education The early help process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe The fact that children can be at risk of harm inside and outside of their home, at school and online The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children What to look for to identify children who need help or protection Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+Our systems which support safeguarding, including this child protection and safeguarding policy, the staff behaviour policy/code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, online safety policy and the safeguarding response to children who go missing from education The early help process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals The signs of different types of abuse and neglect and exploitation, including domestic and sexual abuse (including controlling and coercive behaviour, as well as parental conflict that is frequent, intense and unresolved) as well as specific safeguarding issues, such as child-on- child abuse, grooming, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) New and emerging threats, including online harm, grooming, sexual exploitation, criminal exploitation, radicalisation, and the role of technology and social media in presenting harm The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe The fact that children can be at risk of harm inside and outside of their home, at school and online The fact that children who are (or who are perceived to be) lesbian, gay, bisexual or gender questioning (LGBTQ+) can be targeted by other children That a child and their family may be experiencing multiple needs at the same time What to look for to identify children who need help or protection Section 16 and appendix 4 of this policy outline in more detail how staff are supported to do this.
 5.2 The designated safeguarding lead (DSL) The DSL is a member of the senior leadership team.
 Our DSL is NIKKI SELLERS.
 The DSL takes lead responsibility for child protection and wider safeguarding.
 Including online safety and understanding the filtering and monitoring systems and processes in place on school devices and school networks to keep pupils safe online.
 Some activities may be delegated as appropriate to a DDSL but they take the ultimate lead for child protection.
 (DDSL/s are trained to the same standard as the DSL).
 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-The DSL can also be contacted out of school hours by email - When the DSL is absent, the Deputy DSLs will act as cover.
+The HeadTeacher can be contacted out of school hours by email - head@healdplace.manchester When the DSL is absent, the Deputy DSLs will act as cover.
 The DSL will be given the time, funding, training, resources and support to: